 Waggoner formed Waggoner Resilience to provide disaster recovery services to communities and regions across the southeast and the Country.
 Waggoner served as a partner for a grant administration team managing $6 billion in Community Development Block Grant Disaster Recovery (CDBG) recovery funds.
 Waggoner assisted communities and school districts in identifying and planning long-term recovery projects including green spaces, recreational facilities, environmental restoration, and the revitalization of blighted neighborhoods.

-Opened office in Vicksburg, MS
+Opened office in Vicksburg, Miss.

-Opened office in Oxford, MS
+Opened office in Oxford, Miss.

 We do more than plan and design infrastructure – we transform communities.